View the full issuehere

 Institutional partnerships and investments in recent years have legitimized the telehealth industry as a new pillar in the delivery of healthcare services.

-The HealthTech sector in SEA had a record breaking funding level of US$267M in 2019.
+The HealthTech sector in SEA had a record-breaking funding level of US$267M in 2019.
 This is on top of a 41% CAGR in deal volume since 2014.
 Major deals included Halodoc (US$65M) and Alodoktor (US$33M).

-| The remaining hurdles present four opportunities
+The remaining hurdles present four opportunities for innovative players to overcome

 i.
 Patient Acceptance